noobax/eval_expr/README.md

-A simple calculator program in c for pedagogical prupose.
+A simple calculator program in c for pedagogical purpose.